Jordiii05/Study-Schedule-Generator/README.md

 This project is a website where you can generate a study schedule based on your available time slots, subjects to study, and the time you want or need to devote to them each week.
 This website allows you to download your weekly schedule in PDF format.
+The PDF is generated capturing the page at that moment, despite the media querys due to the small size of the phone screens , the PDF will probably be cut off.